WaylandMoody55/WebsiteDeployment/README.md

 In order to get to the server and manager side, an ID will need to be provided.
 For the manager, the ID is 100.
 For the server, the ID is 101.

   **Links To Hosted Application** <br>
+  "Client" hosts our web application, the client link gives access to our P.O.S.
+"Server" handles transfering information from the database to our client application.
+The link provided just displays the console log for the server depending on the route provided in the url. <br>

+  **THE SERVER LINK DOES NOT NEED TO BE ACTIVE TO ACCESS THE P.O.S.
+ON THE WEB** <br>

   `Server:` https://websitebackendtest.onrender.com/ <br>
   `Client:` https://testlaunch.onrender.com/